dotnet/android/Documentation/guides/building-apps/build-items.md

 The Build action of `AndroidAarLibrary` should be used to directly reference `.aar` files.
 This build action will be most commonly used by Xamarin Components.
-Namely to include references to `.aar` files which are required to get Google Play and other services working.
+Namely to include references to `.aar` files that are required to get Google Play and other services working.

 Files with this Build action will be treated in a similar fashion to the embedded resources found in Library projects.
 The `.aar` will be